captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 ## Overview

-As previously mentioned, this challenge is centered around the use of Gin, a very popular web framework for Go.
-Gin enables you to easily create web servers with full control of routing, validation and much more.
-For more information on Gin, check out [this Gin overview](https://gin-gonic.com/docs/introduction/) or the [Gin package docs](https://pkg.go.dev/github.com/gin-gonic/gin).The Gin web server will connect to a PostgreSQL database in the backend.
+As previously mentioned, this challenge is centered around the use of the `net/http` library for developing API's.
+Our web server will connect to a PostgreSQL database in the backend.
 This walkthrough will consist of a step-by-step guide for creating the REST API for the `users` table in the database.
 By the end of the walkthrough, you will have endpoints capable of creating, reading, updating, and deleting from the `users` table.

 ## Project Structure